Kaktus1549/vmware_rpc/README.md

 ## Installation

-You can download .tar.gz/.zip file here: [VMware RPC](https://github.com/Kaktus1549/vmware_rpc/releases/latest) To unpack the file you can use this commands:
+You can download .tar.gz/.zip file here: [VMware RPC](https://github.com/Kaktus1549/vmware_rpc/releases/latest)
+<br>To unpack the file you can use this commands:

 For .tar.gz file: